shivamanandrj9/Java/src/IMPORTANT.md

 If some code parts are commented out, it is because they are not supported in java 8.
 If you want to learn you can go in the project structure and change the java version.
 Since the project is done in 8, we will focus on 8.

+package name convention
+1. Use all lowercase
+2. If required, use . as a separator